Stahlwalker/Stahlwalker/README.md

 ### Hi there 👋

+I’m a senior developer marketing manager and web developer working in the tech industry.
+I have 16+ years of marketing experience and recently obtained a Master’s degree in Communications: New Media and Marketing at Southern New Hampshire University.
+Following my MA degree I completed a Full Stack Web Development Certificate at Northwestern University, in order to build on my digital skillset.

+I have a passion for videography and photography.
+I’m looking to use my passion and experience, along with my education to further my digital marketing career.

 <!--
 **Stahlwalker/Stahlwalker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.